Fort Bema: History

-Overview
+Characteristics

-The neighbourhood is centred around the Bem Fort, historical decommissioned fortifications dating to 1890, which immediate surrounds now form a park.
-It is circled by several housing estates of apartment buildings.
+The neighbourhood is centred around the Bem Fort, historical decommissioned fortifications dating to 1890, whose immediate surroundings now form a park.
+It is encircled by several housing estates.
 Other historical buildings in the neighbourhood include an abandoned air traffic control tower, near the corner of Wiadowska and Osmańczyka Streets, listed on the municipal heritage list.
-The area also includes the historic neighbourhoods of Parysów, with several villas from the 1920s at Waldorffa Street.
+The area also includes the historic neighbourhood of Parysów, with several villas from the 1920s at Waldorffa Street.

-The amenities of the neighbourhood includes the Hala OSiR Bemowo sports hall, at 40 Obrońców Tobruku Street, which hosts the Legia Warsaw basketball section, and has a capacity of 1,416 spectators during the matches, and 2,300 during concerts.
-It also has the shopping mall Galeria Bemowo at 126 Powstańców Śląskich Street, with a tram line alongside said road.
+The amenities of the neighbourhood include Hala OSiR Bemowo arena, at 40 Obrońców Tobruku Street, which hosts the Legia Warsaw basketball team, and has a capacity of 1,416 spectators during matches and 2,300 during concerts.
+It also has the Galeria Bemowo shopping mall at 126 Powstańców Śląskich Street, with a tram line along the aforementioned road.

-Fort Bema also features two Catholic temples, including the St. Josaphat Church at 90 Powązkowska Street, and the St. John Paul II Parish Chapel at 48 Obrońców Tobruku Street.
+Fort Bema also features two Catholic churches, St. Josaphat Church at 90 Powązkowska Street and St. John Paul II Parish Chapel at 48 Obrońców Tobruku Street.

-Additionally, it also includes a complex of the laboratories of the Air Force Institute of Technology, a government research institution of aviation technologies, centred around 6 Księcia Bolesława Street.
+Additionally, it includes an Air Force Institute of Technology laboratory complex, a government research institution of aviation technology, centred around 6 Księcia Bolesława Street.

 Boundaries

 Fort Bema is a City Information System area, located in the northeast portion of the district of Bemowo.
-Its boundaries are approximately determined by Maczka Street, and Powązkowska Street to the north; and Obrońców Grodna Avenue to the east; the eastern boundtry of the housing estate of Bemowo V to the southwest; and Powstańców Śląskich Street to the west.
+Its boundaries are approximately determined by Maczka Street, and Powązkowska Street to the north; and Obrońców Grodna Avenue to the east; the eastern boundary of the housing estate of Bemowo V to the southwest; and Powstańców Śląskich Street to the west.

-The neighbourhood borders Chomiczówka to the northwest, Piaski to the north, Koło, and Sady Żolinoskie to the west, Górce to the south, and Bemowo-Lotnisko, and Lotnisko to the west.
-Its northern and eastern boundaries form part of the district borders of Bielany, and Żoliborz.
+The neighbourhood borders Chomiczówka to the northwest, Piaski to the north, Koło and Sady Żoliborskie to the east, Górce to the south, and Bemowo-Lotnisko and Lotnisko to the west.
+Its northern and eastern boundaries form part of the district's borders with Bielany and Żoliborz.